JMinyard1335/bashlib-toml/README.md

 ## Using as a Library

-Want to use this tool in your own scripts as a library? well let me show you how.
+Want to use this tool in your own scripts as a library? the fastest way is to copy `<project-root>/libexec/bashlib_toml.sh` into your project source it where you need and have fun.
+The other way is if you want to use the full tool both CLI and Library then the best way is to use my [bashlib-installer]() project to install this project to the system.

+**Fun Fact**: the bashlib-installer uses the bashlib_toml.sh in its code to be able to parse the tool.toml files.